cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 **3. Run the built rpk to the phone**

-Copy the generated mini-game **rpk** file to the `/sdcard/games` directory on your phone's SD card.
+Copy the generated mini-game **rpk** file to the `games` directory on your phone's internal storage.
 Then open the **Mini Game Debugger** that has been installed before on the OPPO phone, click the **OPPO Mini Game** section, and then find the icon corresponding to the game name.
 If not found, click on the **More -> Refresh** button in the upper right corner to refresh.

-  > **Note**: if the OPPO Mini Game Debugger version is `v3.2.0` and above, you need to copy the mini-game **rpk** file to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory on your OPPO phone.
+  > **Note**: if the OPPO Mini Game Debugger version is `v3.2.0` and above, you need to copy the mini-game **rpk** file to the `Android/data/com.nearme.instant.platform/files/games` directory on your OPPO phone's internal storage.
 If there is no `games` directory, you need to create a new one.
 Please refer to the [Instructions -- New Directory [cn]](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/#/games/use?id=_3-%e6%96%b0%e5%bb%ba%e7%9b%ae%e5%bd%95) for details.

 ![rpk games](./publish-oppo-mini-games/rpk_games.jpg)